How to Prepare for Baby Checklist

 A little tip:

-Don’t start making these meals too early.
+Don’t start making these meals too early when preparing for baby.
 Many of meals are only good to freeze for a month or two.

 If you want to be reallllly prepared, you could even make a little menu for yourself.
 Include the name of the frozen dish then write in any sides you’d like to go with it.
 That way, you can easily know what to order from the grocery store (do this!) and your meals won’t accidentally consist of taco meat, but no toppings or tortillas.
 Can you tell I’m speaking from experience?